 Some arrangements are very straightforward, for instance, my recording of Beethoven's Sonata in A for cello and piano.
-In this case we can just read the cello part and make a few alterations to make it more idiomatic (or possible) for our instrument.
+In this case we can just read the cello part and make a few alterations to make it more idiomatic for the bassoon.
 Other arrangements, such as the ones I'm listing here are more involved.

-Me with Kathleen and Owensboro Symphony Principal Clarinetist, Kirsten Ahnell after a "Brown Bag Lunch" Community outreach concert.
+Me with Kathleen and clarinetist Kirsten Ahnell after a "Brown Bag Lunch" Community outreach concert.

 This first piece is an arrangement that Kathleen and I made of Clara Schumann's Trio Op.
 17 in G minor.
 The original piece is a typical piano trio: violin, cello, and piano; we've substituted the strings for oboe and bassoon and made some alterations to make the music suit our instruments.

 Completed and premiered in March of 2019 at the North American Saxophone Alliance conference, our arrangement of Camille Saint-Saens' Danse Bacchanale from his opera Samson et Dalila for reed quintet is a fast-paced blitz that is great fun for every instrument in the group.
-Our premier recording can be heard on Æther's website and a perusal score is included here as well.
+Our premier recording can be heard on YouTube, and the score will soon be availalbe for purchase on the Trevcomusic.com website.

 Fauré's Pavane is a gorgeous orchestral work.
 This arrangement for double reed ensemble offers a great, lyrical piece to add to any program.
 All instruments get melodic material, with various pairings throughout the piece.
 This arrangement calls for two oboes, an English horn, two bassoons, and a contrabassoon.